 - Now, tick the checkbox package-info.java

 This will create a package-info.java file in the package mentioned above.
-So, now in this file, we can write @Ignore on the Test package as shown below.
+So, now, we can write @Ignore on the Test package as shown below.

 @org.testng.annotations.Ignore